liveahero-wiki/liveahero-wiki.github.io/_events/2011chikyuu.md

 ### Limited Time Mission

-Commplete all three quests will give you one {% include item.html id=10 %}.
+Complete all three quests will give you one {% include item.html id=10 %}.

 {% include quest-group.html chapterId=405 %}